Watch an exclusive new trailer for the 'Meet Me In The Bathroom' documentary

 Last year also saw The Moldy Peaches reunite for their first live show in over a decade during the film’s Los Angeles premiere.

-Meet Me In The Bathroom hits UK cinemas on March 10, 2023.
+Meet Me In The Bathroom hits cinemas across Australia and New Zealand from March 16, 2023.
 Visit here for tickets and more information.